Set up Docker Cloud notifications in SlackEstimated reading time: 1 minute

 Enjoy your new Slack channel integration!

-Editing a Slack integration
+Edit a Slack integration

 Click Cloud Settings in the lower left, scroll down to Notifications, and locate the Slack section.
 From here you can choose a new notification level, or remove the integration.